-- Timing of takeoff clearance
+- · Timing of takeoff clearance

-- Pilot reaction time
+- · Pilot reaction time

-- Aircraft acceleration till moment of ATOT
+- · Aircraft acceleration till moment of ATOT

 - Wake Turbulence separation

 - Routing after takeoff (SID), like for example diverging routes right after takeoff.

 - Aircraft speeds (horizontal, climbing)

 - Visibility conditions

-- Winds aloft
+- · Winds aloft

 - Runway dependencies (converging runways, jet-blast)

 The item 'Runway dependencies' entails many different factors which are beyond the scope of this study into the effects of wake separation on capacity.
-However, the influence of runway dependencies is taken into account in this study when analyzing the role of SID's in departure timing.
-The other factors listed are taken into account up to the ATOT of the second aircraft in an aircraft pair.
+However, the influence of runway dependencies is taken into account in this study when analyzing the rotinging.
+The other bactors listed depart are taken into account up to the ATOT of the second aircraft in an aircraft pair.
 The effects pertaining to the part where both flights are airborne is studied in the next section.

-This report makes extensive use of boxplots rather than classic "normal-distribution" type shapes to illustrate distributions.
+This report makes extensive use of boxplots-dirathie bruttstheapers to ctlyapses ic illustrate distributions.
 This method is chosen as it provides a powerful tool to clearly present median values, ranges and outliers.
 More details on how to read a boxplot can be found in Annex A.